Job Applicants Privacy Notice

-This privacy notice explains how we collect, store and use personal data about individuals applying for jobs at our school.
-The overarching privacy notice detailing how we process data may be found on our school website.
+This Privacy Notice explains how we collect, store, and use personal data about individuals applying for jobs at our school.
+The overarching Privacy Notice detailing how we process data generally may be found on our school website.

-We, Lighthouse Schools Partnership, are the ‘data controller’ for the purposes of data protection law.
+Individual schools in the Lighthouse Schools Partnership are ‘data controller’ for the purposes of data protection law.

 Our Data Protection Officer is provided by i-West (see ‘Contact us’ below).